namnd/namnd.github.io/content/posts/my-workstation-setup.md

 - [GnuPG](https://gnupg.org/)
 - [pass](https://www.passwordstore.org/)

-The first and foremost thing I do whenever setting up a new workstation is to get the GPG key setup properly.
-Hence in the first part of the series, I will talk about GPG and Yubikey.
+In this first part of the series, I will talk about GnuPG and Yubikey, which is my day-to-day security layer.
+If you are unfamiliar with GPG, head to the [FAQs](https://www.gnupg.org/faq/gnupg-faq.html) for a quick grasp.

 *Disclaimer:* There are a few different ways to do this.
 This is just my personal preference.